 The subtext echoes what I anticipate to be my own struggle: in order to progress in this world—to reach “the top”, as Roman puts it—I will have to act outside the norm.
 The cheap houses in Hove Beach might just as well be filled with hundreds of other players, fruitlessly following the rules while proper GTA gamers ride a wave of blood and bullet casings to the fancier parts of the city.

-Back with my unhelpful cousin—who I increasingly find myself resenting for pulling me away from a tidy existence in Liberty.
+Then I’m back with my unhelpful cousin, who I increasingly find myself resenting for pulling me away from a tidy existence in Liberty.
 I need to rush to his aid when the Albanians corner him.
 I knew this was coming, and I’ve prepared myself mentally.
 The game has designs on my innocence, forcing me into my first combat situation.
 I justify beating the two enforcers by telling myself I’m protecting Roman.
 No joy is eked out of the violence, regardless.
 Immediately following this, Roman urges me to chase down Darden, the man behind the men.
 My moral high ground crumbles a little and I’m disappointed in my cousin for showing a little bloodlust.

 Roman is happy with the outcome.
 I feel disgusting.